 Of course, many drivers start their journey on the Blue Ridge Parkway starting either at Rockfish Gap on the south side of the Shenandoah National Park’s Skyline Drive in Virginia or from the north near Cherokee, N.C. at Oconaluftee.

 Stargazing visitors to the Virginia Blue Ridge area can start their journey in Roanoke and base their nightly trips from the center of town.
 The Blue Ridge Parkway has several entrance spots in Roanoke, so the storied roadway is easy to access and find.
-Tthe whole Virginia Blue Ridge area includes easy drives to other amenities, restaurants, and adventures in the five-county area.
+The whole Virginia Blue Ridge area includes easy drives to other amenities, restaurants, and adventures in the five-county area.
+Check out the Blue Ridge Mountains travel guide for other resources to plan your trip.

 How to Go Stargazing in the Virginia Blue Ridge